 What to do instead:

-Break down your original idea to smaller pieces and produce a set of blog posts.
+Break down your original idea into smaller pieces and produce a set of blog posts.
 Gradually, you will create enough content to have an outstanding +3000 words piece of work.

 Try HubSpot Blog Ideas Generator tool and build the structure of your next blog posts.
 This is my previous request: Digital Marketing, SEO, Social Media, Blogging.
 Here is what was generated: